DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-namespace-operators-amp.md

 ### <a name="parameters"></a>Parâmetros

 *_Rank*<br/>
-A classificação dos argumentos de tuple.
+A classificação dos argumentos da tupla.

 *_Lhs*<br/>
 O argumento a ser subtraído.